jamesknelson/react-pacomo/README.md

 }
 ```

-While this works, it *won't* work if you ever import a library which defines *other* styles for `.icon`, `.NavItem`, etc. So to make your code more robust, you decide to add pacomo namespacing.
+While this works, it *won't* work if you ever import a library which defines *other* styles for `.icon`, `.NavItem`, etc. -- which is why you need to namespace your classes.

-If your app is called `unicorn`, it'll looks something like this:
+If your app is called `unicorn`, your namespaced component will look something like this:

 ```jsx
 class NavItem extends Component {